Here’s my message to tech writers: You can write great white papers.

 I’ll bet you never had to do that in any technical manual!
-It was usually enough just to state how to do something.
+It’s enough just to say how to do something.

 Plus, you must rewrite and polish like never before.
 One draft or two for technical accuracy won’t be enough.

 You must labor over your words to craft a message that explains and persuades.
 You must control your material and build a convincing case.